-The existing gas network will deliver least cost and least disruptive decarbonisation of Ireland's heating sector.
+The national gas network can continue to deliver the least cost, least disruptive decarbonisation of Ireland's heating sector.

 Domestic heating accounts for 9% of Ireland's total CO₂ emissions.
 Equal to almost 6Mt CO₂.

 Immediate emissions saving achievable by converting 300,000 homes from oil to natural gas

 Emitting 40% less CO2 than coal and 22% less CO2 than oil, natural gas has been helping the 706,000 Irish homes and businesses connected to the national gas network reduce their carbon footprint for over 40 years, and offers immediate emissions reductions for the 300,000 homes along the gas network not currently connected to it.
 Furthermore, as the volume of biomethane on the network increases, those connected to the national gas network will increasingly reduce their carbon footprint without changing a thing.

 - Did you know?

 Using renewable gas does not require any change to the gas infrastructure or domestic heating systems or appliances.

 Converting the 300,000 homes on or near the national gas network to natural gas would immediately save 0.3Mt CO₂/annum.

 2 — 2

 Why gas and the gas network provide a smart solution to decarbonising heating.